mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 This is a very... honest answer.
 “What sound is that outside the gate?”
 And then the monk said, “The sound of raindrops.”

-Well, in “the sound of raindrops” [it] means not only the sound of raindrops.
+Well, in “the sound of raindrops,” [it] means not only the sound of raindrops.
 You can say anything.
 “What sound is that outside the gate?”
 Maybe you can say, “The sound of a snake eating a frog.”
 Or you can say, “The sound of the blooming flowers.”
 You can say, “The sound of morning sunlight.”

 So, in this case, maybe it is the time when rain falls.
 That’s why the monk said, “The sound of raindrops.”